akerfel/idle-breakout-java/README.md

 # idle-breakout-java

-A clone of a small subset of the game [idle breakout](https://kodiqi.itch.io/idle-breakout), originally created by kodiqi.
+An implementation of a subset of the game [idle breakout](https://kodiqi.itch.io/idle-breakout), originally created by kodiqi.
 Implemented using Java/Processing.

 To ensure smooth collision detection, I applied techniques suggested on [this webpage](https://happycoding.io/tutorials/processing/collision-detection).